 - Future medical treatments

-It is important to keep a detailed record of all your medical bills and treatment-related expenses.
-This is because if your injury requires ongoing care, the projected costs of future treatments will also be considered in your claim.
+Keeping a detailed record of all your medical bills and treatment-related expenses is essential.
+If your injury requires ongoing care, your claim will also consider the projected costs of future treatments.

 Lost Wages and Loss of Earning Capacity

-- Missed Work: This refers to the income that you lost during your recovery period.
+- Missed Work: This refers to the income you lost during your recovery period.

-- Reduced Earning Capacity: If the injury has an impact on your ability to perform your job (such as the ability to lift, bend, or stand for long periods) or forces you to take a lower-paying role, you may be entitled to compensation for future income loss.
+- Reduced Earning Capacity: If the injury impacts your ability to perform your job (such as the ability to lift, bend, or stand for long periods) or forces you to take a lower-paying role, you may be entitled to compensation for future income loss.

 Pain and Suffering

-The compensation for pain and suffering addresses the intangible aspects of the back injury, like the physical pain caused and the emotional difficulties the victim has to go through.
-It’s quite challenging to assign a monetary value to these non-economic damages.
+Compensation for pain and suffering addresses the intangible aspects of the Back sprain, like the physical pain caused and the emotional difficulties the victim experiences.
+It’s pretty challenging to assign a monetary value to these non-economic damages.

 The factors considered include